-The build quality of locking lug nuts you decide to use is crucial because they must be able to withstand severe punishment.
-Most criminals attempt to hammer a socket onto locking lug nut to remove it or even try to saw it down the middle as a more direct approach.
+The build quality of the locking lug nuts you decide to use is crucial because they must be able to withstand severe punishment.
+For example, most criminals may attempt to hammer a socket onto the locking lug nut to remove it or even try to saw it down the middle as a more direct approach.

-Many premium examples come with intuitive features that make the criminals task of removing the lug nuts even harder.
-These include rotating outer sleeves, unique locking patterns, infinite number of keys and much more.
+Many premium examples come with intuitive features that make the criminal’s task of removing the lug nuts even harder.
+Some of those features can include rotating outer sleeves, unique locking patterns, infinite number of keys and so much more.

 1. Gorilla Guard Locking Lug Nuts

 Gorilla Guard are a popular brand within the locking lug nut industry and offer a wide variety of locks.
-The 61631 model in particular is completely unique with an external security pattern, which is impossible to remove without the matching key that it comes with.
+The 61631 set in particular is completely unique with an external security pattern, which is impossible to remove without the matching key that it comes with.

 Other features of the Gorilla Guard Locking Lug Nuts include: